msucedo/HWdapp/README.md

 HWdapp is your hello world decentralized application.
 Contains the basic functionality so you can use it as a template and start building your own application.

+## what the dapp does?
+- show text stored in the blockchain, and update that text. interact directly with ethereum blockchain!! (a testnet).

+- feel free to udpdate the text of my contract through ehterscan.io at RINKEBY -> 0x06188947C018B21b9D20417D31A7f00f414919e4

+- after making the transaction to updat the text, please wait around 20 seconds there, until the transaction is confirmed, the app will automatically detect the change and update the text.

 ## what you will need

 1. npm